jingconan/SADIT/README.md

 #### Simulator

-Simulator is basically a revised version of `fs-simulator`.
+Simulator is basically a revised version of [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf).
 We have added support to exporting anomalous flows (with label information).

 Usage